Terms of Business

 21. Governing Law

-These terms are governed by the Law of England and Wales and to the exclusive jurisdiction of the courts of England and Wales.
+These terms are governed by Scots Law and are subject to the exclusive jurisdiction of the courts of Scotland.